Enochteo/smart-attendance-system/README.md

 ## Try it out...?
 ## Deployed website -> https://smart-attendance-system-production-0088.up.railway.app/
-or try it out locally visit logs.md for details.
+or try it out locally visit logs.md for details and also before visiting the website.

 ### To add:
 - Authorization for admin